ImperialCollegeLondon/safedata_validator/docs/developers/package_development.md

   commands are updated, these inputs need to be recreated.
 * From the package root, run `mkdocs build`.
 This will create the docs site in the `site` folder - note that this folder is not included in the git repo.
-* Changes made to the `master` branch of the repository will automatically trigger a rebuild of the package documentation.
+* Changes made to the `main` branch of the repository will automatically trigger a rebuild of the package documentation.
 * To build the documentation for specific branches you need to login to [Read the Docs](https://readthedocs.org).
 You can then build whichever branch you require.

 ## Final publication of new package version

-Once a `release` branch has passed all the tests and been merged into `master`, it should be published to [PyPi](https://pypi.org/).
+Once a `release` branch has passed all the tests and been merged into `main`, it should be published to [PyPi](https://pypi.org/).
 This allows users to install the new package version via `pip`.
 As with test PyPi, publication is handled by the `poetry` package manager.
 PyPi is automatically configured as the default upload repository, so